jontybale/http-parser/README.md

 `./examples/console.php http-parser:fetch:products http://url.com/you/want/to/scrape -v`

-# Install

-Please install the application with Composer, if you are not familiar with composer please visit [http://getcomposer.org](http://getcomposer.org).

-# Unit test
+## Unit test

-Can by run via ./vendor/bin/phpunit within this directory after completing the composer install.
+Can by run via ./vendor/bin/phpunit within the root directory of the repository after completing the composer install.

-# Assumptions
+## Assumptions

-# Description will be embedded within the DOM, not the <head> meta.
+1. Description will be embedded within the DOM, not the <head> meta.
-# Will be returning size in KB (Kilo Bytes)
+2. Will be returning size in KB (Kilo Bytes)

-# Approach
+## Approach

-Stateless commands which perform each part of the application routine as desired.

-### Commands required:
+### Commands

 * FetchProductsCommand - fetch a HTML dom page and create a set of product information and return as a JSON string to the console.
 * FetchUriMetaCommand - fetch a remote HTML page and return a JSON object which represents data about a URI.

-### Simple domain model:
+### Domain

 #### Models